db-wenxin/dabs_on_aws/README.md

 # DABs CI/CD Pipeline Example on AWS

-This example demonstrates how to set up a CI/CD pipeline for deploying Databricks jobs and pipelines using Databricks Asset Bundles (DABs) on the AWS platform.
+This example demonstrates how to set up a CI/CD pipeline for deploying Databricks resources such as jobs and pipelines using **[Databricks Asset Bundles (DABs)](https://docs.databricks.com/en/dev-tools/bundles/index.html)** on the AWS platform.

 ## Solution Introduction

-This solution provides an AWS CloudFormation template to provision the CI/CD pipeline resources on AWS, including a CodeCommit repository, CodePipeline, AWS Secret Manager and IAM resources.
+This solution provides an AWS CloudFormation template to provision the CI/CD pipeline resources on AWS, including a CodeCommit repository, CodePipeline, AWS Secrets Manager, and IAM resources.
 The CI/CD pipeline retrieves the Databricks PAT token from the registered AWS Secrets Manager to authenticate to the target workspaces.
 It then deploys the sample Databricks job and pipeline using the Databricks bundle template and Python sample code in this repository.

+The Python notebooks and pipelines used in this sample solution are **basic examples** that can be directly obtained using the databricks bundle init command.
+This solution aims to demonstrate how to deploy and integrate Databricks Asset Bundles within an AWS CI/CD pipeline.
+For more complex ML solutions, please refer to other Databricks ML references, such as the Databricks MLOps stack.

 ## Prerequisites